Investment Office · · 19 min read

 AI-Specific Red Flags That Justify Walking

-The demo-only technology problem.
+Demo-only technology problem.
 During courtship, the buyer demonstrated impressive capabilities in AI-powered document processing, automated workflows, and intelligent client matching.
 During diligence, you discover these capabilities only work on carefully prepared examples.
-Real-world documents—the ones with handwritten notes, unusual formats, and edge cases that define your daily work—produce errors requiring human review.
+Real-world documents — the ones with handwritten notes, unusual formats, and edge cases that define your daily work — produce errors requiring human review.
 The "AI platform" is actually a combination of basic automation and offshore staff manually handling exceptions.

 This isn't a negotiable issue.
 The productivity gains central to the earnout projections won't materialise.
 The operational improvements that justify the premium won't arrive.
 You're being asked to bet your future on technology that doesn't yet exist in functional form.